Religion and sexuality: Protestantism

-Conservative evangelical Protestant churches

-Some Protestants assert that any and all sex outside of marriage, including that conducted between committed, engaged or cohabiting couples, is the sin of fornication.
+Conservative Protestants assert that any and all sex outside of marriage, including that conducted between committed, engaged or cohabiting couples, is the sin of fornication.

-Unlike Roman Catholics, Protestants do not disapprove of masturbation due to the lack of a Biblical injunction against the act.
-Mainstream and conservative Protestants agree masturbation is not a sin, although there are various restrictions, such as making sure it does not lead to use of pornography or looking lustfully at people or mutual masturbation or addiction to the act.
+Unlike Roman Catholics, certain Protestants do not disapprove of masturbation due to the lack of a Biblical injunction against the act, including mainline and conservative denominations.
+Among those Protestants who do not view masturbation as being sinful, there are various restrictions, such as making sure it does not lead to use of pornography or looking lustfully at people or mutual masturbation or addiction to the act.
 It must also not be undertaken in a spirit of defiance against God.

-Lutheran, Reformed, and United churches
+Lutheran and Reformed churches

+The Confessional Lutheran tradition, which includes several denominations worldwide (such as the Lutheran Church – Missouri Synod) takes a traditional stance towards human sexuality, teaching that "God created male and female, sexual human beings".
+Confessional Lutherans hold that "Upon creating man and women and the rest of creation, God observed that 'it (was) good,' including the gift of sex."
+The Confessional Lutheran denominations view "pornography, homosexuality and cohabitation" as sinful.

-All 20 Lutheran, Reformed, and United churches of the Evangelical Church in Germany welcome LGBT members, as well as the Protestant Church in the Netherlands.
-In these Lutheran, United, and Reformed churches gay ministers are permitted in ministry and gay married couples are allowed in their churches.
+All 20 Lutheran and Reformed churches of the Evangelical Church in Germany welcome LGBT members, as well as the Protestant Church in the Netherlands.
+In these Lutheran and Reformed churches gay ministers are permitted in ministry and gay married couples are allowed in their churches.

-More recently, the United Methodist Church has seen somewhat of a divide over the subject of human sexuality.
-The 2019 General Conference Special Session met, hoping to resolve the ongoing division regarding the homosexual community.
-This topic was first debated at a General Conference in 1972, resulting in a statement that the church "does not condone the practice of homosexuality and considers this practice incompatible with Christian teaching."
-While the church still believes that church-goers should not "reject or condemn" those in the LGBTQ community, their statement still remains and additionally restricts their pastors from being "self-avowed, practicing homosexuals."
-With uncertainty about what the Church will look like in the future, calls for individual churches to separate from the United Methodist denomination have increased.
-The COVID-19 pandemic moved the original 2020 General Conference to 2024, when those present plan to address the possibility of altering the existing policies.

 Inside the Lutheran Church of Sweden, the Bishop of Stockholm, Eva Brunne is a lesbian in a registered partnership with Gunilla Lindén, who is also an ordained priest of the Church of Sweden.